wanforge/quotes/README.md

 - 🦿 It is difficult to achieve a spirit of genuine cooperation as long as people remain indifferent to the feelings and happiness of others.
 - 🧧 I destroy my enemies when I make them my friends.
 - 🧩 Important principles may, and must, be inflexible.
+- 🧬 If you don't go after what you want, you'll never have it.
+If you don't ask, the answer is always no. If you don't step forward, you're always in the same place.
 - 🧬 It is common sense to take a method and try it.
 If it fails, admit it frankly and try another.
 But above all, try something.
 - 🧿 In the sweetness of friendship let there be laughter and sharing of pleasures.
 For in the dew of little things the heart finds its morning and is refreshed.
 - 🪕 Independence is happiness.